-Step 3: Choose types of files to back up to the PC
+Step 3: Choose types of iPhone content to back up to the PC

 After an automatic & quick scan, the software displays a panel of types of files that you can back up from iPhone to Windows computer.

-Step 4: Back iPhone up to PC running Windows and view the backup files
+Step 4: Back iPhone up to PC running Windows OS

 Once everything matches your expectations, hit the Next button and the utility is now doing iPhone backup to computer to make sure you don't lose data.
 Do not disconnect your device until the process is finished.

-Popular Topic: How to Recover Data on iPhone memory
+[Popular Topic: How to Retrieve Data on iPhone without Backup]

 iOS Data Backup & Restore program includes the ability to choose any location to backup iPhone on PC or laptop.
 You can set the path for the backup in: